proteusx/Segueriana/README.md

 Bekker](https://en.wikipedia.org/wiki/August_Immanuel_Bekker#cite_ref-2) in 1814.

-**Segueriana for GoldenDict** is a script converts the text of Lexica Segueriana, taken from the [TLG CDROM](http://stephanus.tlg.uci.edu/tlgauthors/cd.authors.php), into a ABBYY Lingvo **.dsl** dictionary file that can be used with digital dictionary lookup program [GoldenDict]( http://goldendict.org/), so that the
+**Segueriana** is a script that converts the text of Lexica Segueriana, taken from the [TLG CDROM](http://stephanus.tlg.uci.edu/tlgauthors/cd.authors.php), into a ABBYY Lingvo **.dsl** dictionary file that can be used with digital dictionary lookup program [GoldenDict]( http://goldendict.org/), so that the